neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.network.FriendlyByteBuf`
     - `readVec3`, `writeVec3` - Static methods to read and write vectors.
     - `readContainerId`, `writeContainerId` - Methods to read and write menu identifiers.
+- `net.minecraft.network.codec.ByteBufCodecs`
-- `net.minecraft.network.codec.ByteBufCodecs#CONTAINER_ID` - A stream codec to handle menu identifiers.
+    - `CONTAINER_ID` - A stream codec to handle menu identifiers.
+    - `ROTATION_BYTE` - A packed rotation into a byte.
 - `net.minecraft.server`
     - `MinecraftServer`
         - `tickConnection` - Ticks the connection for handling packets.